 Management of financial risks

-The Company has exposure to the following risks from its financial instruments: credit risk, market risk and liquidity risk.
-Management, the Board of Directors and the Audit Committee monitor risk management activities and review the adequacy of such activities.
+The Company has exposure to the following risks from its financial instruments: credit risk, liquidity risk and market risk.
+Management and Board of Directors monitor risk management activities and review the adequacy of such activities.

 Credit risk: